You want smart political talk without the meltdowns?

 So Google, every time someone logs into your account, collects a forensic piece of evidence, a fingerprint, if you will, that says exactly where you're logging into your account from.

-Now, since the hackers had the real password of John Podesta, they were able to log in basically without any uh sophisticated hacking expertise.
+Now, since the hackers had the real password of John Podesta, they were able to log in basically without any sophisticated hacking expertise.

-But Google knows exactly where that login came from.
+So Google knows exactly where that login came from.

 You're raising a great point.

-You know, the other day I actually had come up on one of my computers, devices.
+You know, the other day I actually had come up on one of my computers devices.

-I just have multiple How do you say this right?
+I just have multiple, how do you say this right?

 Multiple things that I use to avoid who I really am.

-That's why I use life lock.
+That's why I use LifeLock.

 But anyway, they can find it if they want to.